Mulching vegetable gardens: best type of mulch & instructions

 When should I mulch my vegetable garden?

 When you should apply mulch to your vegetable garden depends on which functional aspects of mulch you want to take advantage of.
-If you want to use mulch to prevent weeds in your garden, the best time to apply is early in the spring before seeds have a chance to germinate.
+If you want to use mulch to prevent weeds in your garden, the best time to apply is early in the spring before seeds have had a chance to germinate.
 This also helps to maintain moisture levels in your soils as temperatures begin to rise.
 It is also important to mulch your beds after planting them.

 What type of mulch is good for vegetables?